Joinmewin/freepp-oauth/readme.md

 #### a. grant_type = authorization_code

-This is authorized request to get grand code to query user’s information in JoinMe Server, and needs approved by user.
+This is authorized request to get grand code to query user’s information in FreePP Server, and needs approved by user.
 For the OAuth’s flow, please use this type to get Access Token.

 | Method   | POST                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   |